 4. Zoonotic Concerns with Snails

 Snails can harbor parasites that can potentially infect people, especially if the snail is wild-caught.
-Because of this, you should not only wash your hands before handling a snail to keep them safe, but also after to keep yourself safe.
+Because of this, you should not only wash your hands before handling a snail to keep them safe, but also afterwards to protect yourself.
 You should never kiss your snail or allow children to put them in their mouth.
+Be sure that your children understand that they need to wash their hands thoroughly after touching their pet snail.

 5. Space for a Snail